Anti-Romani sentiment: Porajmos

-The persecution of the Romani people reached a peak during World War II, in the Porajmos (literally, the devouring), a descriptive neologism for the Nazi genocide of Romanis during the Holocaust.
-The Romani communities in Central and Eastern Europe were less organized than the Jewish communities were; as a result, the Einsatzgruppen, the mobile killing squads which travelled from village to village and massacred their Romani inhabitants where they lived, typically left few to no records of the number of Roma who they killed in this way.
+The Romani communities in Central and Eastern Europe were less organized in the same place unlike Jewish communities who were almost all in the Former Pale; as a result, the Einsatzgruppen, the mobile killing squads which travelled from village to village and massacred their Romani inhabitants where they lived, typically left few to no records of the number of Roma who they killed in this way.
 Even though a significant amount of documentary evidence of mass murder was produced in a few cases, it is more difficult to assess the actual number of victims.
-Historians estimate that between 220,000 and 500,000 Romani were killed by the Germans and their collaborators—25% to over 50% of the slightly fewer than 1 million Roma who lived in Europe at that time.
+Historians estimate that the Germans and their collaborators killed between 220,000 and 500,000 Romani—25% to over 50% of the slightly fewer than 1 million Roma who lived in Europe at that time.
 More thorough research by Ian Hancock revealed the death toll to be at about 1.5 million.